mne-tools/mne-python/doc/source/python_reference.rst

 This is the classes and functions reference of mne-python.
 Functions are grouped thematically by analysis stage.
 In addition, all File I/O functions are collected in a separate section.
+Functions and classes that are not below a module heading are found in the :py:mod:`mne` namespace.

 Classes